joernio/flatgraph-docs/content/traversals/_index.md

 There are also more advanced steps like `repeat` and advanced features like path tracking which will be described further below.

 {{% notice tip %}}
 flatgraph traversals are based on Scala's Iterator, so you can also use all regular [collection methods](https://docs.scala-lang.org/scala3/book/collections-methods.html).
+If you want to begin a traversal from a given node, the `.start` method will wrap that node in a traversal making the traversal steps available.
 {{% /notice %}}

+## Traversal Steps

+The steps described below are available when called on an `Iterator`.
+For these to be available, the following packaged must be imported, i.e., `import flatgraph.traversal.language.*`.

 #### Basic steps
 Assuming you have an `Iterator[X]`, where `X` is typically a domain specific type, but could also be flatgraph's root type for nodes [`GNode`](https://github.com/joernio/flatgraph/blob/92f4cc4b84bf6b8315971128995a75872376dcff/core/src/main/java/flatgraph/GNode.java), here's a (non-exhaustive) list of basic traversal steps.